bohdidog/Networking-Machines/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- It will reguraly update the files and launch the preconfigured data to an external source without need for user interaction.
+No configuration was performed manually, which is advantageous because it will regularly update the files and launch the preconfigured data to an external source without need for user interaction.

-The playbook implements the following tasks:
+This playbook implements the following tasks:
 - Installs Docker
 - Installs Python
 - Automatically configures the VM with Docker